stephtalbott/project_1/README.md

 ## Psuedocode

 1. Define required constants
-    - a **squareBoard** variable as an array that stores each square
+    - a COLORS constant as an array to hold "yellow", "red", "green" and "blue"
-    - an **audio** variable as an object that will store the corresponding sound for each square
-    - a **squareColors** variable as an object that stores the corresponding color for each square
+    - a boxes variable as an object to hold the HTML divs for the colored squares

 2. Define required variables used to track the state of the game